Bath, Somerset: Physical geography

 The floodplain of the Avon has an altitude of about 59 ft above sea level, although the city centre is at an elevation of around 25 m above sea level.
 The river, once an unnavigable series of braided streams broken up by swamps and ponds, has been controlled by weirs into a single channel.
 Periodic flooding, which shortened the life of many buildings in the lowest part of the city, was normal until major flood control works were completed in the 1970s.
 Kensington Meadows is an area of mixed woodland and open meadow next to the river which has been designated as a local nature reserve.

 Water bubbling up from the ground as geothermal springs originates as rain on the Mendip Hills.
 The rain percolates through limestone aquifers to a depth of between 9000 to 14000 ft where geothermal energy raises the water's temperature to between 64 and 96 °C (approximately 147–205 °F).
 Under pressure, the heated water rises to the surface along fissures and faults in the limestone.
-Hot water at a temperature of 46 °C rises here at the rate of 1170000 L daily, from the Pennyquick geological fault.
+Hot water at a temperature of 46 °C rises here at the rate of 1170000 L daily, originating from the Pennyquick geological fault.

 In 1983, a new spa-water bore-hole was sunk, providing a clean and safe supply for drinking in the Pump Room.
 There is no universal definition to distinguish a hot spring from a geothermal spring, although, by several definitions, the Bath springs can be considered the only hot springs in the UK.
 Three of the springs feed the thermal baths.